bakkeby/choosing-a-sync-service-under-linux/README.md

 >
 > :heavy_check_mark: Support for symlinks in a non-dereferencing manner

-Yandex Disk might be OK, but it lacked a bit the feature side for my needs.
+Yandex Disk might be OK, but it lacked a bit on the feature side for my needs.

 ### [![eFileCabinet](icons/efilecabinet.png)](https://www.efilecabinet.com/) [eFileCabinet](https://www.efilecabinet.com/)